1egoman/fuzzy-picker/README.md

 />, element);
 ```

-With the above, pressing `/` will open the fuzzy searcher (and you don't have to worry about that
+With the above, pressing `/` will open the fuzzy searcher (and you don't have to worry about
-state.)
+managing that state.)

-### Async
+### Asynchronous Items
-Sometimes, you want to fetch items async.
+Sometimes, you want to fetch items asynchronously.
 Here's how you'd do that here.

 ```javascript
 import {AsyncFuzzySearcher} from 'react-fuzzy-searcher';